Pinus heldreichii: Cultivation and uses

 P. heldreichii is able to adapt to extreme environmental conditions and is also a good colonist of dry high altitude sites.
 It is resistant to sulphur dioxide, hydrogen fluoride, nitrogen dioxide and ozone pollution and is further able to withstand wind, ice and heavy snow.
 These abilities makes it suitable for reforestation of extensive dry and high-altitude areas.
 In the south of Italy it is planted because it is less susceptible to pests than other pine species.

 Bosnian pine is a popular ornamental tree in parks and large gardens, giving reliable, steady, though not fast, growth on a wide range of sites, and with a very neat, conical crown.
 It is also noted for its very decorative purple cones.
 The cultivars 'Smidtii' and 'Compact Gem' have been given the Royal Horticultural Society's Award of Garden Merit.
 It is hardy down to at least -45 C, and tolerant of severe wind exposure.
 Many in cultivation are still grown under the name Pinus leucodermis or Pinus heldreichii var. leucodermis.

-The wood of the species is aromatic, containing several types of monoterpenes and diterpenes, noticeably limonene, and thus is commonly utilised in the Balkans for making wine barrels for white wines.
+The wood of the species is aromatic, containing several types of monoterpenes and sesquiterpenes (essential oils), noticeably limonene and cembrene, and thus is commonly utilised in the Balkans for making wine barrels for white wines.